nasa/cumulus/packages/db/README.md

 ### BigInt cumulus_id columns

 For the BigInt columns, knex returns postgres as "string" type.
-In order to use cumulus_id as a number, we are converting the return string from columns ending with "cumulus_id" to Number.
+In order to use cumulus_id as a number, knex hook postProcessResponse is configured to convert the return string from columns ending with "cumulus_id" to number.

 ## About Cumulus